Learning to Predict Gradients for Semi-Supervised Continual Learning: Experiment

-In the continual learning setting (\ie~\tabref{tbl:conn_rota}--\ref{tbl:conn_cifar}), the proposed method consistently improves the average accuracy, BWT, and FWT of the compared baselines.
-This implies that the proposed method effectively utilizes the information of unlabeled images to improve the predictive ability, alleviates catastrophic forgetting, and enhances zero-shot learning ability.
-In the adversarial continual learning setting (\ie~\tabref{tbl:acl_cifar100} and \ref{tbl:acl_miniImageNet}), the average accuracy and BWT of the baseline are improved by the proposed method.
+In the ACL setting (\ie~\tabref{tbl:acl_cifar100} and \ref{tbl:acl_miniImageNet}), the average accuracy and BWT of the baseline are improved by the proposed method.
 Moreover, the standard deviation w.r.t. the proposed method over 5 runs is smaller than the corresponding baseline.
 This implies the proposed method is more stable than the baseline.

 On the other hand, 1-PL and P-PL yield lower accuracies than the proposed method.
 This is because the pseudo labels are likely to be incorrect as the training samples are not adequate and the visual concepts vary from task to task (the analysis of pseudo labeling is provided in \secref{sec:analysis}).
 Incorrect pseudo labels lead to the gradients that guide the learning process in unpredictable directions.
 Note that the BWTs of 1-PL and P-PL are higher than the others.
 This results from lower accuracy.
 As indicated in the definition of BWT (\eqref{eq:BWT}), when the test classification accuracy $R_{i,i}$ on the $i$-th task with the model trained in the $i$-th task is low, it will lead to high BWT.
 In other words, when overall ACC is high, BWT tends to be relatively low.
 Similarly, FWT tends to be high (\ie 0.0216) when the corresponding accuracies over tasks are low (\ie 48.33\%).